xsdk-project/HandsOnLessons/lessons/convergence/lesson.md

 |![](http://latex.codecogs.com/gif.latex?x_j%20%3D%20c_j)|(7)|

-which is a ![](http://latex.codecogs.com/gif.latex?n%20%5Ctimes%20n) linear algebra problem that can be solved on a computer for the unknonwn coefficients.
+which is a ![](http://latex.codecogs.com/gif.latex?n%20%5Ctimes%20n) linear algebra problem that can be solved on a computer for the unknown coefficients.
 Note that we are free to choose whichever basis functions
 ![](http://latex.codecogs.com/gif.latex?%5Cphi_i) as we see fit.